 Since the three components comprise almost every packaged investment product, would it make sense only to own those three and avoid a lifetime of fees?

 Here's your simple strategy.

 For the portion of money you want to have in the stock market, you buy an S&P index fund from Vanguard -- annual fee about 1/6 of 1% (For low fees, Vanguard is your best choice.
 Avoid seemingly low-fee offerings from Fidelity, AARP or Charles Schwab).
 The S&P 500 has a higher return than most actively managed funds in most years.

 For the portion you want more secure, you invest in bonds, not bond funds.
 You buy individual bonds and hold them to maturity.
 The bonds you buy should match your remaining life expectancy.
 Buy 30-year bonds if you plan to be alive for 30 years.
 You pay no annual fees to hold individual bonds.
 (Below, I cover alternative income investments for generating income that you would use to replace bonds).

-They last little bit; you keep in a checking account for near-term liquidity needs -- target not more than 12 months requirement.
+The last little bit you keep in a checking account for near-term liquidity needs -- target not more than 12 months requirement.

-The best retirement income sources are likely unfamiliar to you, often called alternative investments.
+The best sources of retirement income are likely unfamiliar to you, often called alternative investments.

 Be cautious about your thinking.
 Most people believe new opportunities are risky opportunities.
 This thought is inaccurate.